bramenn/gupshup-io/README.md

 # gupshup-io
-An asynchronous client/server for gupshup
+An asynchronous client/server for gupshup.

+Based on the structure of https://github.com/mautrix/python